-NOTE: Cutoff point between Middle and High Income countries: \$12,276 Gross National Income per Capita in 2010 (using the World Bank Atlas Method). (http://siteresources.worldbank.org/DATASTATISTICS/Resources/CLASS.XLS) SOURCE: World Development Indicators 2011
+NOTE: Cutoff point between Middle and High Income countries: \$12,475 Gross National Income per Capita in 2011 (using the World Bank Atlas Method). (http://data.worldbank.org/about/country-classifications)

+SOURCE: World Development Indicators, Online, 2013

-Exercise 2 (15%)
+Exercise 2 (25%)

 Due date.
-November 8, hard copy in class.
+November 12, hard copy in class.

 Data and presentation.
-This exercise uses data that can be retrieved from World Development Indicators, or Global Insight (you can use other sources if you wish).
+This exercise uses data that can be retrieved from World Development Indicators, Global Financial Data, Global Insight and Mergent (you can also use other sources if you wish).
 The exercise also requires you to use Excel or a comparable charting programme.
 Document your data, including the sources and variable names, and explain all your computations.